About EIMPyro®

 The EIMPyro can be connected over the Open Split interface to any standard Isotope Ratio MS.

 All products containing ethanol or fermentable sugars can be prepared for analysis by the EIM-IRMS method and equipment.
-As the abbreviation EIM itself suggests, it is an Ethanol Isotope Measurement concept, so the main analyte under test is ethanol.
-Fermentable sugars must first be converted to ethanol so that ethanol can be analyzed for illegal practices and the botanical origin of the starting material used in production.
+As the abbreviation EIM itself suggests, it is an Ethanol Isotope Measurement concept, so the main analyte under test is Ethanol.
+Fermentable sugars must first be converted to Ethanol, which is analyzed for the botanical origin of the starting material used in production.

 The alcoholic strength of the wine distillate should be greater than 92% vol.